bigoren/ll-sacn-recorder/README.md

 Then run pipenv shell to enter the venv.

 # Usage
-`python ./capture.py --help` will show a help menu about how to run the program.
+`python ./capture.py --help` will show a help menu about how to run the script.
+`python ./capture_ddp.py --help` also works.

-You need to use a config file in json format that describes which universe numbers are expected, how many pixels it holds, and to which strip id, and pixel in pixel within the strip they should be mapped.
+For the sACN script you need to have a config file in json format that describes which universe numbers are expected, how many pixels it holds, to which strip id, and pixel within the strip they should be mapped.

+The DDP script doesn't need a config file and reads the required data from the packets header.

 The script will wait for a full frame (e.g. for all the universes in the config file to be received), and then write the frame to the `out_file` (as specified in the command line argument).

-The script scans the config file to find the `max_pixels_per_string`, the longest string length in all universes.
+The sACN script scans the config file to find the `max_pixels_per_string`, the longest string length in all universes.
+The DDP script deduces the longest string length from the packets.

 The frame will always hold exactly `number_of_strings` * `max_pixels_per_string` pixels, with 3 channels each.

-Channels are written to the file in the order they are found in the sACN packet.
+Channels are written to the file in the order they are found in the packet.
 That means that if you want to change RGB order (according to the order of the physical LEDs), you need to configure the sending application appropriately.

 If you don't need all strings, or all pixels in a string, just don't configure them in the `config.json` file, and they will not be updated (will just always contain `0`)

 ## Stopping
-The program will capture sACN frames as soon as they are receive, and will keep capturing as long as it runs.
-To stop the program (which will stop writing frames to the file) use `Ctrl + Break` on keyboard (Note that on some keyboards, "Break" is labeled as "Pause").
+The sACN script captures sACN frames as they are received, and will keep capturing as long as it runs.
+To stop the script and writes to the file, use `Ctrl + Break` on keyboard (Note that on some keyboards, "Break" is labeled as "Pause").
-You can also use the command line option -f to set the total number of frames which will be written (script will exit automatically once all these frames are captured).
+You can also use the command line option -f to set the total number of frames which will be written, the script will exit automatically once all these frames are captured.

+The DDP script captures frames for the defined amount of seconds, or if no frames are received for 5 seconds it exits.

 ## Config file
-The program should be configured with a json file that maps universes (as sent on sACN packets from applications like xLights or Vixen), to the physical LEDs for display.
+The sACN script requires a json file that maps universes (as sent on sACN packets from applications like xLights or Vixen), to the physical LEDs for display.
 Example file should look like this:
 ```json
 {